 🔹 What is a gifted child?

-🔹 When can a child be identified as gifted?
+🔹 When can children be identified as gifted?

 🔹 Can gifted children thrive in public school settings?